coopdevs/timeoverflow-provisioning/README.md

 ## CI/CD Pipeline

-Our pipeline is design as follows
+Our pipeline is designed as follows

                +------------+
                |Lint        |